link1905/system-design-101/content/docs/system-administration/system-deployment/_index.md

 u2 -> s2: Rent
 ```

-By default, many cloud platforms provide the **Multi-tenant** model.
+By default, many cloud platforms offer a **Multi-tenant** model.
-They divide a physical machine into multiple virtual machines,
+In this setup, cloud providers divide a single physical machine into multiple virtual machines,
-each can be rented by a different customer.
+and each VM can be rented by a different customer.

 ```d2
 s: Server {